material-components/material-components-web/packages/mdc-textfield/character-counter/README.md

 Mixin | Description
 --- | ---
-`mdc-text-field-character-counter-color($color)` | Customizes the color of the character counter following a text-field.
+`mdc-text-field-character-counter-color($color)` | Customizes the color of the character counter associated with text field.
 `mdc-text-field-character-counter-position($xOffset, $yOffset)` | Positions the character counter element inside text field.
 Used only for textarea variant.

 ## `MDCTextFieldCharacterCounter` Properties and Methods